-Whether it’s knee pain, a strange finger cramp or a swollen elbow, joint pain can range from mildly annoying to completely debilitating.
+Whether it’s knee pain, a strange finger cramp or a swollen elbow, joint pain can range from mildly uncomfortable to completely debilitating.
 But it’s difficult to know when you should make an appointment with your doctor.

-- You’re in a large amount of pain
+- You’re in a large amount of pain.

-- You can’t move the joint
+- You can’t move the joint.

-- It hurts to put weight on the joint
+- It hurts to put weight on the joint.

-- The joint swells suddenly
+- The joint suddenly swells.

-- The joint is deformed
+- The joint is deformed.

 If your joint pain wasn’t caused by an injury, make an appointment with your doctor if:

-- Your joint pain, stiffness and/or swelling lasts three days or more
+- Your joint pain, stiffness and/or swelling lasts three days or more.

-- You have several flare-ups of joint symptoms within one month
+- You have several flare-ups of joint symptoms within one month.

-“If a younger person playing sports has a serious injury that leads to a deformity or extreme pain, definitely go to an emergency room,” Dr. Longjohn said.
+“If a younger person playing sports has a serious injury that leads to a deformity or extreme pain, definitely go to an emergency room,” Longjohn says.
 “If it’s a simple sprain, twist or you pulled something, or if pain persists or swells or worsens despite resting and icing, then please get that checked out.”

-“If it’s not an obvious injury but perhaps you ‘overdid’ it playing golf, or basketball — perhaps you twisted your knee a little bit and after a week or so it stops you from playing the sport the way you’re used to — or if you’ve done this before and it’s causing you problems, then you should get that checked out.”
+“If it’s not an obvious injury but perhaps you overdid it playing golf or basketball — perhaps you twisted your knee a little bit and after a week or so it stops you from playing the sport the way you’re used to — or if you’ve done this before and it’s causing you problems, then you should get that checked out.”

-If your joint pain is mild and infrequent, it’s OK to wait and bring it up at your next annual check up.
+If your joint pain is mild and infrequent, it’s OK to wait and bring it up at your next annual checkup.

 If you are local to Southern California and are in search of an orthopaedic surgeon, call (800) USC-CARE (800-872-2273) or visit http://ortho.keckmedicine.org/request-an-appointment/ to schedule an appointment.